General Audition Information

 Scripts for each production may be checked out during box office hours (noon – 5 p.m., Tuesday through Saturday) up to two weeks before the audition date.
 There is a $6 deposit fee that will be refunded if the script is returned by the night of auditions.
 If you decide not to audition bring the script back before the audition date, please.
 Audition applications and rehearsal schedules will also be available to pick up at the box office.
 We ask that you take the time to go over the rehearsal schedule and mark any and all conflicts on your application.

 If you have any questions concerning auditions you can contact us at firstname.lastname@example.org and directors will be available to answer any and all questions at the auditions.

-Open auditions for the “The Damascus Road,” by Ron Boutwell, will be held Monday, January 12, at 7 p.m.
-Scripts and audition packets will be available beginning Tuesday, December 30, during regular Box Office hours (noon – 5 p.m., Tuesday through Saturday).
+Open auditions for the “Not Many Noble,” by Joseph Ransom, will be held Monday, March 2, at 7:30 p.m.
+Scripts and audition packets will be available beginning Tuesday, February 17, during regular Box Office hours (noon – 5 p.m., Tuesday through Saturday).
 There will be a $5 deposit for the scripts, refundable if the script is returned by the time of audition.

 Cast of Characters

 Narrator (Single role – will not play other characters.)

 D.L.
 Moody (16 at opening of play, 43 at end of play.
 May be played by one actor, or split between a younger & older.)

 All actors will play 3-4 various characters throughout the play.

 We anticipate needing a cast of 3 women, 10 men and 4-5 kids.